Sustainable Cooks

 How Do You Keep Peaches From Turning Brown When Frozen?

-If left untreated, fresh cut peaches will oxidize (brown) when thawed.
-To prevent that, you simply need to treat them with some form of citrus – lemon juice, citric acid (powdered), ground-up vitamin C tablets (yep, seriously), or Fruit Fresh.
+To prevent that, you simply need to treat them with some form of citrus – lemon juice, citric acid, ascorbic acid, ground-up vitamin C tablets (yep, seriously), or Fruit Fresh.

 How Long Can You Keep Peaches in the Freezer?